kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ## Assembling the / Filesystem
 ---
-Let us first begin by changing our working directory to /mnt/
+Begin by changing your working directory to /mnt/
 {% highlight text %}
     # cd /mnt
 {% endhighlight %}